anabrid/lucigo/README.md

 - [x] websocket proxying
 - [ ] USB Serial discovery
 - [ ] current serial USB library does not work for Mac (at least not cross compiling, cf the gitlab-CI)

-## Getting started as a user

-Just download the builds from an appropriate continous integration server, for instance (*TODO: Also provide at Github*).

 ## Getting started as developer